BartOtten/routex/TUTORIAL_LOCALIZED_ROUTES.md

 Verified Routes using `~p"/my_path"`.
 When you can't migrate, you can use `Routex.Extension.RouteHelpers` instead of `Routex.Extension.VerifiedRoutes`.

-You might already have guessed it: we are gonna add something to the configuration.
+You might already have guessed it: we are gonna add the extension and some configuration to the backend.

 ```diff
 use Routex.Backend,